Survivors’ Forum Terms & Conditions

 Spamming, flaming or advertising is not permitted

 Any form of advertising, either commercial or private, or any commercial messages are not permitted on this forum.
+As a user you agree not to make commercial posts or comment spam or attempt to disguise such spam as content.
 If you are not sure please check with the moderators.

-You must ensure that any material submitted by you will not (a) infringe the intellectual property or other rights of any person or entity; (b) breach any applicable law, whether criminal, or otherwise; or (c) be defamatory, profane, sexually oriented, racially offensive, harassing, threatening.
+You must ensure that any material submitted by you will not (a) infringe the intellectual property or other rights of any person or entity; (b) breach any applicable law, whether criminal, or otherwise; (c) be defamatory, profane, sexually oriented, racially offensive, harassing, threatening; (d) mislead other users or third parties, including content falsely made to appear from or be endorsed by us; or (e) transmit or transfer any viruses or malicious programs or code intended to spy on gain control over, disrupt, destroy or in any other way impair any computer hardware or software or other equipment.

 The forum is for the sole purpose of survivors supporting each other through discussion.
 As a charity, we need to focus our funds in the best way possible, and therefore cannot offer staff time in moderating messages that are general chat.
 This includes discussions about activities taking place on other forums/social networks; we do not hold any responsibility for activities on other networks, do not recommend or endorse other forums, and as such cannot dedicate staff time to them.
 Any such threads will be removed.